on all US orders over $99

 Do you eat dairy?
 According to the California Milk Advisory Board, 90% of Americans enjoy ice cream on a regular basis, and that number hasn’t changed in over 30 years.
 However, because of lactose intolerance, the milk you put on your cereal or the ice cream you eat in front of the TV at night probably isn’t sitting well with you and is causing gas, bloating and other digestive issues.
 Not only that, but certain types of dairy products can increase your risk of allergy, Type 1 Diabetes and Coronary Artery Disease.
 How do we make our dairy consumption healthy?
-Here are the DOs and DON’Ts for healthy dairy consumption.
+Here are the pros and cons for healthy dairy consumption.

 According to USDA data, the average American adult eats about 1 ton (2,000 pounds!) of food per year, and out of that ton about 630 pounds is dairy products.
 While the amount of red meat we’re eating is decreasing, the amount of cheese and yogurt we’re eating is on the increase.